Confluence (abstract rewriting)

-In computer science, confluence is a property of rewriting systems, describing which terms in such a system can be rewritten in more than one way, to yield the same result.
+In computer science and mathematics, confluence is a property of rewriting systems, describing which terms in such a system can be rewritten in more than one way, to yield the same result.
 This article describes the properties in the most abstract setting of an abstract rewriting system.

 Motivating examples

 The usual rules of elementary arithmetic form an abstract rewriting system.

 For example, the expression (11 + 9) × (2 + 4) can be evaluated starting either at the left or at the right parentheses;

 however, in both cases the same result is eventually obtained.

 If every arithmetic expression evaluates to the same result regardless of reduction strategy, the arithmetic rewriting system is said to be ground-confluent.
 Arithmetic rewriting systems may be confluent or only ground-confluent depending on details of the rewriting system.

 A second, more abstract example is obtained from the following proof of each group element equalling the inverse of its inverse: